bolrog/d2dx/README.md

 ### It's ugly/slow/buggy.
   Let me know by filing an issue!
 I'd like to keep improving D2DX (within the scope of the project).

-## Acknowledgements
+## Third-party libraries
 This project uses the following third party libraries:
-- FNV1a hash reference implementation, which is in the public domain
+- FNV1a hash reference implementation, which is in the public domain.
-- Detours by Microsoft
+- Detours by Microsoft.
-- SlashDiablo-HD by Mir Drualga and Bartosz Jankowski
+- SlashDiablo-HD by Mir Drualga and Bartosz Jankowski, licensed under Affero GPL v3.

 ## Release history

-### 0.99.403
+### 0.99.403b
   - Fix mouse sensitivy being wrong in the horizontal direction in widescreen mode.
   - Fix bug occasionally causing visual corruption when many things were on screen.
   - Fix the well-known issue of the '5' character looking like a '6'.
 (Shouldn't interfere with other mods.)
   - Fix "tearing" seen due to vsync being disabled.
 Re-enable vsync by default (use -dxnovsync to disable it).
   - Some small performance improvements.
+  - Updated: include the relevant license texts.

 ### 0.99.402
   - Add seamless alt-enter switching between windowed and fullscreen modes.